edwardwiles/edwardwiles.github.io/index.md

 </table>
 </div>
 <div id="senegal-onesentence" style="display:none; margin-top: 4px; text-align: justify;">
-Adverse selection and moral hazard are severe in trade and reinforce each other, but firms in LMICs are increasingly using ``social commerce'' as a decentralized, network-based way to mitigate them.
+Adverse selection and moral hazard are severe in trade and reinforce each other, but firms in LMICs are increasingly using "social commerce" as a decentralized, network-based way to mitigate them.<br>
 </div>
 Latest Version: December 2025<br><br>